2 December 2019

 The Eurosoil 2020 organising committee has received a great number of proposals for Scientific Sessions.
 The Call for Sessions is now closed and all proposals are being reviewed.
-The chosen sessions will form the bulk of the Eurosoil 2020 Program and more details will be released soon.
+The chosen sessions will form the bulk of the Eurosoil 2020 Programme and more details will be released soon.

 Scientists and speakers are invited to participate in the chosen Scientific Sessions by submitting their contributions.
 The Call for Contributions submission will open on 2 December 2019.

 In line with the theme “Connecting People and Soil”, we look forward to sessions addressing the soil-related topics of the Sustainable Development Goals (SDGs) of the United Nations.
-The Eurosoil 2020 Program will be structured around, but not limited to, these SDGs.
+The Eurosoil 2020 Programme will be structured around, but not limited to, these SDGs.